U8NWXD/oppia-wiki/Storage-models.md

 * `import_datastore_services()`: Returns a module (by convention named `datastore_services`) that includes most of the functions you'll need to interact with the datastore.
 For example, instead of defining a property with `ndb.IntegerProperty()`, you'll use `datastore_services.IntegerProperty()`.

   Note that `datastore_services` will not include everything from ndb.
 For example, only some properties are included.
 This is intentional!
 The properties in `datastore_services` are the only ones we support, so if you can't achieve what you want through `datastore_services`, you should not fall back to ndb.
-Instead, you should devise an alternate approach that only requires the functionality available through `datastore_services`.
+Instead, you should devise an alternate approach that only requires the functionality available through `datastore_services`, or you should extend `datastore_services`.

 * `import_transaction_services()` returns a module that contains the decorator `run_in_transaction_wrapper`.
 You can use it to perform a datastore operation as a _transaction_, which means that it is guaranteed to either complete fully or not happen at all.
 In other words, if a transaction fails, the datastore will look like the transaction was never started.